DillonBArevalo/smugglesAndSnuggles/README.md

   - remove game container to own component
   - Clean css/class names
   - remove extra data from move history (card details beyond card number and deck)
+  - better alt for overflow (also probably rework order of cards in stack for SR?)
+  - maybe use straight websockets instead of pubnub?
 5. key generation
   - add key generation and keyed sign-up
   - maybe use mailer for sending out keys so it doesn't have to be manual.